zuplo/docs/docs/handlers/custom-handler.md

 This is a request handler that receives a request (of type `ZuploRequest` - more on [this interface here](../articles/zuplo-request.md)) and returns a response of type `string`.
-You can return any type from a Request Handler and Zuplo will auto-serialize the response to JSON and add a `content-type` header to your response of `application/json`.
-This makes it very easy to build simple JSON APIs.
+You can return any type from a Request Handler and Zuplo will automatically serialize the response to JSON and add a `content-type` header to your response of `application/json`.
+This makes it easy to build simple JSON APIs.

 ## Parameters & Query strings